How to sell on Shopify with Inriver

 You can launch on Shopify quickly, but sustaining performance is harder when product information sits in disconnected tools or flows through manual tasks that slow your team down.

-And with more than 875 million customers now shopping on the platform, and over 5.5 million active stores competing for their attention, you need structured product data to stand out, gain visibility, and deliver the experience your shoppers expect at every touchpoint.
+With more than 875 million customers now shopping on the platform and over 5.5 million active stores competing for their attention, you need structured product data that connects products to the content shoppers rely on to stand out, gain visibility, and deliver the experience your shoppers expect at every touchpoint.
+Teams that want sharper storefront control often rethink how they manage product information and its related materials across channels, especially when their e-commerce PIM setup shapes how quickly they can adapt.

 This article explains how you can take control of your Shopify e-commerce strategy with smarter product data and how Inriver helps you build a sharper, faster, more scalable operation.